pochette en cuir matelassé

 Sale price1,96 €

-We have listed the essential points to know before you start machine sewing leather (with a family machine).
+We have listed the essential points you need to know before you start machine sewing leather (using a home machine).

 SEE THE GUIDE >